-Pinterest is full of family portrait ideas that can easily become family photo fails.
+Pinterest is full of family portrait ideas that can become family photo fails.
 Trying to re-create a photo by a pro who’s been shooting families for decades is a recipe for disaster.

-1. Group Your Subjects into Triangles
+1. Group Your Subjects Into Triangles

 When I shot group photos of sports teams for the local newspaper, we always shot in straight rows.

 Instead of rows, think of diagonal lines or triangles.
 See how, in the photo above, the shape of the family together makes a triangle?

-To create those diagonals, consider each family members height as you set up the pose.
-Using sitting, kneeling, standing and chairs or props, you can configure a pose that puts the family on different height levels.
+To create those diagonals, consider each family member’s height as you set up the pose.
+Sitting, kneeling, standing – you can use chairs or props.
+With these, you can configure a pose that puts the family on different height levels.

 Tip: Make sure to use a wider aperture to keep every face sharp.
 Around f/11 or so is a good rule of thumb.

-2. Experiment with Background and Foreground
+2. Experiment With Background and Foreground

-Traditionally, you want everyone in the photo to be equally sharp—traditionally.
+You want everyone in the photo to be equally sharp—traditionally.
 But by playing with depth of field, you can add more creative poses to a family session.

-You could use depth of field to focus on an expecting mother, create a fun kid-focused photo (or a mom-and-dad-focused photo) or even highlight the importance of a family pet.
+You could use depth of field to focus on an expecting mother.
+Create a fun kid-focused photo (or a mom-and-dad-focused photo).
+Or even highlight the importance of a family pet.

 3. Include the Family Pets

-Four-legged friends (or ones with feathers!) are often just as much a part of the family, and incorporating pets into family portraits is a fun way to go beyond the boring traditional photos.
+Four-legged friends (or ones with feathers!) are often a part of the family.
+Incorporating them is a fun way to go beyond the boring traditional photos.

-Or, if you have your heart set on a different spot, plan some activity time for the pet to let out some energy and play beforehand, so that they aren’t fidgety and distracting during the shoot.
+Or, if you have your heart set on a different spot, plan some activity time for the pet.
+This is so that they aren’t fidgety and distracting during the shoot.

-When shooting family photos with active pets (or even active toddlers), use your camera’s burst mode.
+When shooting family photos with active pets (or even active toddlers), use burst mode.
 The more pairs of eyes in the photo, the greater the chances of someone blinking or looking away.

 4. Encourage Interaction and Play

 This technique is best tailored to the family’s interests, so first ask the family what they like to do together.

-Depending on the activity, sometimes you’ll want to go with a wide-angle lens to capture the larger context of the scene.
+Depending on the activity, sometimes you’ll want to go with a wide-angle lens.
+This will allow you to capture the larger context of the scene.

+Use the lowest possible ISO setting for the situation.
 Make sure your shutter speed is fast enough to capture the action.
 You should be shooting at least 1/250, and burst mode comes in handy here too.

-5. Be Creative with Props
+5. Be Creative With Props

-Props add instant pizzazz and serve as an excellent way to spark creative family portrait ideas.
-For family photos, think of props that speak to the family as a whole.
+Props add instant pizzazz.
+And they serve as an excellent way to spark creative family portrait ideas.
+For family portrait photos, think of creative props that speak to the family as a whole.

-For Christmas family photos, try shooting at a Christmas tree farm, having everyone cup their hands around a cup of hot cocoa or asking the parents to pull the kids on a classic wooden sled.
+For Christmas family photos, try shooting at a Christmas tree farm.
+Or have everyone cup their hands around a cup of hot cocoa.
+Or ask the parents to pull the kids on a classic wooden sled.